glhr/rasa_project/data/nlu.md

 - yes thank you
 - definitely
 - yes right
-- yes I would like to
+- yes i would like to
 - alrighty
 - yes definitely
 - yeh